richfelker/semitruck/README.md

 up/down on the motor shaft to align with the slider-side pulley, then retighten.
 Pull the motor tight to tension the belt adequately, and, while holding it, tighten down the four motor screws.

+## Toolhead side assembly

+First, make sure you have the appropriate set of printed parts -- Noncannonical to use the HGX hob; Headcannon if you have and will be using the discontinued Mellow NF Cannon gears.

+### Filament path and idler assembly

+First check that the filament path has clearance for filament.
+A 2 mm diameter screwdriver shaft should fit through it with some friction, and clear out any roughness or stringing that might be in the way.

+Begin by assembling the filament path and idler bearing insert.
+Place two MR63 bearings in the cutouts of the printed insert and slide the printed insert cover over them.
+Place M3 nuts in the two hexagonal cutouts in the cover, and insert and tighten 10 mm M3 button head screws from the other side.

+Before continuing, ensure that the filament path insert can fit into the rectangular holes in the printed housing top and bottom parts.
+Clean up any "elephant foot" or other print issues that might keep it from fitting later.

+### Hob and worm wheel

+Now begin with the hob and worm wheel.
+If you are using the HGX hob, you will need to separate it from the spur gear that came attached to it.
+This can be done non-destructively for the HGX version 1.
+Insert a thin flat tool such as a putty knife or razor blade between the plastic gear and the filament hob, and lightly pry back and forth until they can be pulled apart by hand.
+Alternatively, you may apply pressure to the plastic pins through the hob to push the gear out.
+Once the hob is separated, press the printed worm wheel onto it.

+If using the NF Cannon gears, the gear on one of the two hobs already serves as a worm wheel matching the worm.
+To check which one, hold the gear and hob vertically with the axis running left/right, and look at the slant of the teeth.
+The correct one is the one where the teeth slant upward to the left and downward to the right.

+Now, insert one of the needle bearings from the HGX or Cannon set in the hob, and put the included shafts, 3 mm diameter and approximately 15.8 mm in length, through the center.
+Next, assemble the F3-8M thrust bearings on the shaft.
+The races with the larger inner diameter, which are loose and spin freely on the shaft, belong on the inside next to the worm wheel and filament hob, with the grooves facing outward.
+The balls go next, and the races with the smaller diameter go on the outside, with the grooves facing inward towards the balls.
+They should "snap" onto the shaft and not fall off easily.
+Before putting them on, apply a small amount of grease.

+### Worm gear

+If using the HGX, the worm gear must be pressed onto the 3 mm shaft.
+This can be done without any specialized tooling beyond a hammer, 4 mm washer, and small socket.
+Place the worm on top of the socket with one or more washers in between, and hammer the end of the shaft until 3-3.5 mm of it extend out the other end of the worm.

+If you are using the NF Cannon gears, insert the 5 mm diameter shaft through the worm with 4-4.5 mm extending out the threaded side and tighten the set screw on the worm sleeve.

+Now, assemble the thrust bearings on the shaft.
+The process is the same for either version.
+This time, the smaller ID races go on first, next to the worm.
+The fit should be very tight, and may also require a press or hammering using the same technique as above.
+The balls and outer races will be loose until installation; for now, just grease them.

+### Housing

+Begin by pressing 3 M2.5 nuts into the holes in the bottom part of the housing.
+Turn it upright, and place the hob/worm wheel assembly with the bearings in the halfround cutouts, with the hob on the side facing the rectangular hole and the worm wheel on the side facing the round hole.

+Before continuing, insert the 6 mm M2.5 button head screws in the two holes beside the rectangular filament path hole.
+Depending on which variant you are building, they may be difficult to insert or remove later.

+Next, place the filament path insert in the rectangular hole.

+Finally, place the outer race of the worm thrust bearing in the circular hole, being sure the groove is facing upward.
+Apply some grease and place the ball cage and worm assembly on top, with the long side of the shaft pointing upward.
+Grease the other ball cage and place it on top, followed by the final thrust bearing outer race, with the groove facing downward.

+Line up the top of the housing and press it closed on top of the bearings and filament path.
+Insert three 25 mm M2.5 screws to secure it to the bottom part.

+With the screws tightened, there should be no vertical play in the worm.
+If this is not the case, due to manufacturing variance in the worm, printing inaccuracy, or other factors, it will be necessary to shim the top side, either between the worm and thrust bearing, or between the thrust bearing and housing, with a suitably sized washer or printed part.
+It is critical that the worm be well-constrained vertically; otherwise the extruder will have catastrophic backlash and print quality will be very poor.

+It should be difficult to turn the worm by hand, but possible by gripping the shaft with tools or a drill chuck, or with the printed U-joint arm end.
+At this point you can test feeding filament through manually by turning the worm.

 ## Installing the square shaft